elioamicarelli/about-insiders-analytics/index.md

 Thanks to their privileged position, **insiders may have access in advance to information that could impact a company stock price**.
 To enhance market fairness, **insiders are required by law to timely report their transactions** to the SEC which in turn make them publicly available via the EDGAR system {3}.

-The wealth of reports about insiders transactions collected and stored in EDGAR is astonishing.
-However, these documents stay silent until the data they contain are systematically extracted, analyzed and presented to the general public.
+The amount of reports about insiders transactions collected and stored in EDGAR is astonishing.
+However, these documents stay silent until the data they contain are systematically extracted, analyzed and presented to the general public. **[Insiders Analytics](https://twitter.com/insidersanalyt1) is a bot which does exactly that!** :robot:

-**[Insiders Analytics](https://twitter.com/insidersanalyt1) is a bot which does exactly that!
-It mines insiders reports, produces analyses based on the data extracted, and delivers the analytics directly into your Twitter feed**.
+It mines insiders reports, produces analyses based on the data extracted, and delivers the analytics directly to your Twitter feed.

 # **Analyses Details**